llnl/benchpark/docs/generate-multiple-binaries.rst

 Create the experiment description
 Parameters could include: version, scaling, etc.

-If all experiment-based variables are the same, create one ramble.yaml.
-We are also enabling the caliper modifier, allowing us to track performance through annotations in the source code.
+In this command we are intializing a quicksilver experiment in the quicksilver directory, we are doing weak scaling with openMP, and measuring MPI metrics with Caliper.

 ``benchpark experiment init --dest=quicksilver  quicksilver caliper=mpi +weak +openmp ~single_node``

-Note: to create multiple duplicate experiments, change the experiment name ({experiment1}, {experiment2}).
+Note: Running a benchmark repeatedly will overwrite the existing output.
+A way to keep prevent this is to create multiple duplicate experiments, change the experiment name ({experiment1}, {experiment2}).
-Functionality to combine runs into a single job script is in progress, but not currently available.

 Running multiple experiments:
 ---------------------------